hsachinraj/vsts-javavmlabs/HoLs/readme.md

 Overview and Acquiring the VM
 -----------------------------------------

-Visual Studio Team Services makes your software lifecycle better and faster letting you code in Eclipse, IntelliJ, or your favorite Java IDE.
+[Microsoft Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs) makes your software lifecycle better and faster letting you code in Eclipse, IntelliJ, or your favorite Java IDE.
 You get free unlimited private Git repositories, agile planning and work item tracking tools, and support for builds and continuous integration using Ant, Maven, or Gradle.

 The VSTS for Java on Ubuntu Virtual Machine Virtual Machine is a pre-configured, ready to run image on Azure and comes with a set of Hands-On-Labs/Demo scripts to help anyone who wants to learn how Visual Studio Team Services (and Team Foundation Server) provide cross platform tools that enable you to easily build Java solutions.